-In spite of the fact that the results expressed in Theorems 2.3 and 3.2 overlap, admissibility and validity do not coincide.
-Even if we only consider implicational logic, then, unlike validity, the admissibility of Peirce's rule (6) cannot be lifted from the case, where $\varphi$ and $\psi$ are atomic, to the case, in which they are arbitrary formulas.
-In the case of validity, and thus in the proof of Lemma 2.2, one can use the fact that the standard introduction and elimination rules for implication preserve validity.
+In spite of the fact that the results expressed in Theorems 1 and 3 overlap, admissibility and validity do not coincide.
+Even if we only consider implicational logic, then, unlike validity, the admissibility of Peirce's rule (6) cannot be lifted from the case, where φ and ψ are atomic, to the case, in which they are arbitrary formulas.
+In the case of validity, and thus in the proof of Lemma 1, one can use the fact that the standard introduction and elimination rules for implication preserve validity.
 However, this is not the case for admissibility.
-Here implication introduction (⊃I) does not necessarily preserve admissibility.
-If the step from $\varphi$ to $\psi$ is admissible with respect to a basis B (i.e. $\vdash_B \varphi$ implies $\vdash_B \psi$ ), then it is not necessarily the case that $\varphi \supset \psi$ is derivable in B (i.e. $\vdash_B \varphi \supset \psi$ ), if we do not have the restrictions of Theorem 3.1.
-For the derivability of $\varphi \supset \psi$ we would need a proof of $\psi$ from $\varphi$ rather than just a procedure that transforms a proof of $\varphi$ into one of $\psi$ .
+Here implication introduction $(\supset I)$ does not necessarily preserve admissibility.
+If the step from φ to ψ is admissible with respect to a basis B (i.e., $\vdash_B \varphi$ implies $\vdash_B \psi$), then it is not necessarily the case that $\varphi \supset \psi$ is derivable in B (i.e., $\vdash_B \varphi \supset \psi$), if we do not have the restrictions of Theorem 2.
+For the derivability of $\varphi \supset \psi$ we would need a proof of ψ from φ rather than just a procedure that transforms a proof of φ into one of ψ .

-That it is actually impossible to obtain a result corresponding to Theorem 2.3, but based on the notion of admissibility rather than validity, follows from [10].
+That it is actually impossible to obtain a result corresponding to Theorem 1, but based on the notion of admissibility rather than validity, follows from [10].
 There Mints shows that every implicational formula which is admissible for all its substitution instances is derivable in minimal logic.
-This means that a semantics based on the concept of admissibility justifies minimal rather than classical logic.

-The fundamental difference between validity and admissibility is that validity is iterated when it comes to nested implications and is understood as derivability only in the case of atoms.
-Roughly speaking, the validity of the rule means that $p_4$ is derivable whenever $p_3$ is derivable, provided that $p_2$ is derivable whenever $p_1$ is derivable.
+This means that a semantics based on the concept of admissibility justifies minimal rather than classical logic.4 means that p_4 is derivable whenever p_3 is derivable, provided that p_2 is derivable whenever p_1 is derivable.
 The admissibility of this rule means that $p_3 \supset p_4$ is derivable whenever $p_1 \supset p_2$ is derivable, which is a conceptually different matter.
 In fact, already Lorenzen [7], who coined the concept of admissibility, uses an iteration of the admissibility concept in his notion of metacalculi, when it comes to the interpretation of implication.
 He thus framed his idea of iterated admissibility corresponding to notions of constructive validity.